Tasks API

 Response

-Each task has an associated task_id
+Each task run has an associated run_id

 Request - Task Details (GET)